adambkaplan/kidbase10/SPEC.md

 The characters above are drawn from the most common vowels and consonants in written English [2].
 Future versions or variants of this specification MAY consider a different set of allowed characters.
-The maximum number of allowed characters is 10.
+The maximum number of allowed characters is ten (10), and one (1) whitespace character (or equivalent) MUST be included in this set.

 Input characters MAY have their lowercase forms as input.
 Lowercase input letters MUST be converted to uppercase form before any encoding begins.
 Case preservation is not required when encoding and